elmahio/documentation/docs/elmah-io-apps-slack.md

 Click the _Allow_ button and you will be redirected back to elmah.io.
 The integration to Slack is now installed.

+!!! note
-> Slack doesn't allow more than a single request per second.
+    Slack doesn't allow more than a single request per second.
 If you generate more than one message to elmah.io per second, not all of them will show up in Slack because of this.

 ## Troubleshooting